Best Bang for Your Buck

 Differences in Geometry of 16″ Bikes

-The Start 16″ seat height ranges from 19.5″ to 23″ and accommodates both beginning and experienced riders.
+The Priority Start 16″ seat height ranges from 18.5″ to 23″ and accommodates both beginning and experienced riders.

 Beginning Riders: For those riders who have not yet learned to start and stop a pedal bike confidently and on their own, the seat height of the bike should be set to match their inseam.
 This allows them to safely stop the bike with their feet if need be.
 (The bike does have dual hand brakes, but some kids take a week or so to master them).
-As a result, the Start 16″ is a great fit for beginning riders with an inseam of at least 19″.
-For those beginners riders with an inseam less than 19″, the Priority Start 14 will likely be a better fit for them.
+As a result, the Priority Start 16″ is a great fit for beginning riders with an inseam of at least 18″.

 Experienced Riders: Experienced bike riders who are comfortable stopping with hand brakes can set the seat 2″ above their inseam.
 This allows for proper leg extension with each pedal, which in turn provides the most comfortable and efficient ride.
-To allow for sufficient room for growth, the Priority 16 is an ideal buy for experienced riders with an inseam of 17.5″ to 20″.
+To allow for sufficient room for growth, the Priority Start 16″ is an ideal buy for experienced riders with an inseam of 16.5″ to 20″.

 Grease-free Belt Drive

 From stained pants to sticky fingers, bike chains can be a pain.
 They fall off, are hard to get back on, and when you do get them back on, they often fall off again.
 With a goal to simplify a child’s bike without sacrificing performance, Priority Bicycles uses a grease-free and maintenance-free belt drive on all their bikes (both child and adult!).